Updated July 2021

-As you consider starting a new career in trucking, income is an important factor you’ll need to think about.
-Exactly how much money can I expect to earn in my first year as a driver?
-How much will that increase throughout my career as I gain experience?
-What benefits can I expect to receive in the trucking industry?
-Find answers to all of your questions so you’re prepared for your new career!
+As you consider starting a new career in trucking, income is an important factor to think about.
+Exactly how much money can you expect to earn in your first year as a driver?
+How much will your salary increase throughout your career as you gain experience?
+What benefits can you expect to receive in the trucking industry?
+Find answers to all your questions so you’re prepared for your new career!
 Understanding your options will give you realistic expectations going into the field.

 It is a very common practice in the trucking industry for new truck drivers to spend their first year as over-the-road (OTR) drivers.
 This helps them gain valuable experience in the field, opening doors to new job opportunities.
-A new OTR driver can expect to earn about $40,000-45,000 per year starting out.
-The average pay per hour for a new truck driver breaks down to be about $20-25 per hour.
+A new OTR driver can expect to earn about $58,000 annual salary starting out.
+The average pay per hour for a new truck driver breaks down to be about $28 per hour.

-The nice thing about trucking is that pay will steadily increase as you gain more driving experience.
-Drivers can quickly reach $65,000+ annual pay after they’ve spent some time behind the wheel.
-There are also opportunities within the industry to earn more even more in executive positions.
+The nice thing about trucking is that your salary can steadily increase as you gain more driving experience.
+Drivers can quickly reach $65,000+ annual salary after they’ve spent some time behind the wheel.
+There are also opportunities within the industry to earn even more in executive positions.
 You may be able to make more than $100,000+ in select positions as a fleet manager or another company leader.

-How Often Do I Get to Go Home?
+How Often Do You Get to Go Home?

 Since it is common for first-year truck drivers to work in OTR positions, new drivers should expect to spend a lot of time away from home when they’re just starting out.
 In an OTR job, you’re going to be out on the road for about 4-5 weeks at a time, coming home for about a week in between routes to recuperate.
 While OTR drivers are away from home a lot, many companies will do their best to work with you if you request to be home for specific dates ahead of time.